Alan Byrne (Gaelic footballer): Playing career

-Byrne's club, were involved in numerous heartache during the 2000s.
-They lost consecutive county finals to Ashford, Blessington, Newtown (after 2 replays and 2 periods of extra time) and Avondale.
+Byrne's club were involved in numerous heartache during the 2000s.
+They lost consecutive county finals to Ashford, Blessington, Newtown (after 2 replays and 2 periods of extra time), and Avondale.
 They then lost the 2008 final to Carnew before finally gaining senior status in 2010 with a narrow win over Éire Óg Greystones.
 Alan captained the team to this title and as a result of his performances over the year, he was awarded the Intermediate Player of the Year for the second occasion (first in 2008).
+Byrne's Annacurra team would return to Intermediate ranks towards the end of the decade and again would suffer back to back county final defeats to Eire Og in 2022 and Barndarrig in 2023.